5 new books to read this week

 8/10

-5. Onyeka And The Academy Of The Sun by Tola Okogwu is published in paperback by Simon & Schuster Children’s UK, priced £7.99 (ebook £5.99).
+5. Hot Dog by Mark Sperring, illustrated by Sophie Corrigan, is published in paperback by Bloomsbury Children’s Books, priced £6.99 (ebook £5.59).
 Available now

-Onyeka’s thick, Afro hair is impressive – but it is her biggest insecurity and a source of embarrassment.
-That’s until the day her superpowers are unleashed, and she discovers she can control her luscious mane with her mind.
-She is whisked off to the Academy of the Sun, a school in Nigeria where Solari, children with superpowers, hone their skills.
-Soon, Onyeka is enlisted in a fight alongside her friends to save the Solari – but as she battles with her superpowers and tries to unravel the truth about her father, who can she trust?
-From the moment you discover Onyeka’s superpower, this action-packed and fast-paced story has you gripped.
-Not only is the story empowering, but will resonate with many readers – and it has a tense and twisty plot.
+Hot Dog is totally absurd – in a truly lovely way.
+It tells the story of a hot dog who dreams of being an actual, real-life dog – and his wish is granted by the Mustard Fairy (yes, it really is all a bit silly).
+The hot dog-now-real-dog is delighted, but there’s a catch: he’s still made of food, making him an attractive treat for all the other pups on the beach.
+The storyline will feel familiar, but it’s certainly unique in its choice of characters.
+With colourful, expressive illustrations and a light-hearted storyline, Hot Dog is a lot of fun – perfect for storytime.

 9/10